-The GMP Architekten concept sees double-tiered stands covered with large, 80-meter high dome.
+The GMP Architekten concept sees double-tiered stands covered with large, 60-meter high dome (initially planned to reach 80m).
 Covered with translucent panels the stadium should resemble a gemstone.

 Audience should see skyboxes on both sides of the pitch, on two floors.
 Altogether this gives 1,200 luxurious seats, almost double the FIFA expectations.

 Russia 2018: First piece of Samara dome put in place

 This will be one of the most futuristic stadiums in Russia, rightly nicknamed Cosmos Arena.
 Yesterday the mounting of first 134-ton roof segment ended.

 New construction: Not afraid of winter in Samara

 They’re well advanced and ahead of schedule.
 From now on the builders in Samara are also possible to admire via StadiumDB!

 Half of the extensive foundation works was already delivered in Samara.
 But as construction speeds up, the documentation of Kosmos Arena is expected to change.

 Russia 2018: Pressure mounts, less time and money

 “Main task: price cannot go up by a single ruble”, said Sports Minister Vitaly Mutko, who sounds extremely optimistic.
 If the price stays still, it will only be at the expense of quality.